 ‘Yes, yes please, by all means,’ I agreed thinking, ‘bloody hell she really does read my mind’.
 But then, with some women that is not unusual.

 ‘Now, where was I?
-Did I mention I was in fact the tavern owner’s daughter?
+Did I mention I was, in fact, the tavern owner’s daughter?

 ‘Yes you did indeed,’ I answered, trying to sound patient.

 ‘Oh yes, well… when I turned seventeen I was expected to help out and bring drinks to the patrons and that sort of thing.
 Naturally… on occasion, men wanted me to sit on their knees, or when I walked by, hands wandered to my bottom or other intimate places where they didn’t belong, oh nothing that couldn’t be handled by a slap on the wrist really - groping was the norm.
 Little did I know that sometime later, one of those patrons - whose hands were not always in the right place either - was going to be my husband.
 I can still hear my father’s voice bellow from the other side of the room over the clamour, ‘’Mister Davidson!
-Get yer hands from me daughter’s skirts or I’ll come and give you a clout."
+Get yer hands from me daughter’s skirts or I’ll come and give you some clout."
 People laughed and it was all good-natured of course and all the petting, well… I was used to it by then.’

 I propped myself up comfortably with two pillows behind my back, for my uninvited guest turned out to be quite a forthright and cheerful chatterbox.
 By now totally fascinated, I hung on every word she said.
-After all it is not very often that one gets a first-hand account from someone who actually lived in the eighteenth century.
+After all, it is not very often that one gets a first-hand account from someone who actually lived in the eighteenth century.

 I was quite amused by now, and yet I couldn’t help thinking, had Madame lived in our era, the sexual harassment complaints would have been raining on the constable’s desk.
-But she seemed to find it all perfectly normal and for once she did not comment on my twenty-first century thoughts that in all likelihood were completely alien to her anyway; instead she cheerfully continued her story.
+But she seemed to find it all perfectly normal and for once she did not comment on my twenty-first-century thoughts that in all likelihood were completely alien to her anyway; instead, she cheerfully continued her story.

 ‘By the time I was nineteen, Mister Davidson, an affluent miller, and my father had made a deal, and I was to be married off.
 Both were reasonably well-to-do men in town so it made sense I suppose… never mind that he was fifteen years older than me, oh and a widower.’
 Looking around the room she added, ‘Well I shouldn’t complain I suppose, I mean we had a cart, four horses and a small but covered carriage.
 I had fine clothes and we had a fine house and all that, oh, and for quite a while he was a good lover too,’ she added unabashedly.